Indus Valley Civilisation: Food

-According to archeological finds, the Indus Valley civilisation had a diet dominated by meats of animals such as cattle, buffalo, goat, pig and chicken.
+According to archaeological finds, the Indus Valley Civilisation had a diet dominated by meats of animals such as cattle, buffalo, goat, pig and chicken.
 Remnants of dairy products were also discovered.
 According to Akshyeta Suryanarayan et al., (Note: A large proportion of data however remains ambiguous.
 Reliable local isotopic references for fats and oils are unavailable, and lipid levels in IVC vessels are quite low.) available evidence indicates culinary practices to be common over the region; food-constituents were dairy products (in low proportion), ruminant carcass meat, and either non-ruminant adipose fats, plants, or mixtures of these products.
 The dietary pattern remained the same throughout the decline.

 Seven food-balls ("laddus") were found in intact form, along with two figurines of bulls and a hand-held copper adze, during excavations in 2017 from western Rajasthan.
 Dated to about 2600 BCE, they were likely composed of legumes, primarily mung, and cereals.
 The authors speculated the food-balls to be of a ritualistic significance, given the finds of bull figurines, adze and a seal in immediate vicinity.

 Language

-The Harappan language is the unknown language (or languages) of the Indus Valley civilization.
+The Harappan language is the unknown language (or languages) of the Indus Valley Civilisation.
 The Harappan script is yet undeciphered, indeed it has not even been demonstrated to be a writing system, and therefore the language remains unknown.
 The language being yet unattested in readable contemporary sources, hypotheses regarding its nature are based on possible loanwords, the substratum in Vedic Sanskrit, and some terms recorded in Sumerian cuneiform (such as Meluhha), in conjunction with analyses of the Harappan script.